Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Fraction and radial distribution of multiple populations

-The results are illustrated in Figure\,\ref{fig:RD}.
-The fractions of 2P stars in both NGC\,6121 and NGC\,6752 are constant in the studied fields of view and are consistent with the values derived in the central regions from literature, thus indicating that the 1P and 2P stars are fully mixed in these clusters.
-In contrast, the fractions of 2P stars that we measured in the external regions of NGC\,3201 and 47\,Tucanae are much smaller than those observed in the cluster centers, thus indicating that their 2P stars are more centrally concentrated than the 1P.
+The fractions of 2P stars in both NGC\,6121 and NGC,6752 remain constant across the studied fields of view and are comparable to the values obtained from literature in the central regions, suggesting that their 1P and 2P stars are fully mixed.
+In contrast, the fractions of e2P and 2P stars that we measured in the external regions of NGC\,3201 and 47\,Tucanae, respectively, are much smaller than those observed in the cluster centers, thus indicating that their second populations are more concentrated toward the center compared to the 1P.